lynnworr/project2/README.md

 ## Conclusion

-In conclusion, No World Border was able to decide that Sri Lanka,  with and HDI rank of 73 and Internet Users (%) of 35 would make the best headquarters for our new internet service company.
-HDI under 100 indicates a healthy human development and 35% of the population being internet users allows for growth in the industry.
+In conclusion, No World Border was able to decide that Sri Lanka,  with an HDI rank of 73 and an Internet Users (%) of 35 would make the best headquarters for our new internet service company.
+HDI under 100 indicates healthy human development and 35% of the population being internet users allows for growth in the industry.

 ### Sources: